This vignette provides a brief introduction to the

 -

-: A dataset containing drug purchase records. -
+purchases_example: A dataset containing drug purchase records. -

-: A dataset containing hospital admission records. -
+hospitalizations_example: A dataset containing hospital admission records. -

-: A dataset containing package characteristics. -
+package_parameters_example: A dataset containing package characteristics. -

-: A dataset containing ATC code characteristics.
+ATC_parameters_example: A dataset containing ATC code characteristics.

 All data types have associated functions to validate the input before

-.
-These functions are called internally by
+running pre2dup.
+These functions are run internally by the

-check your data beforehand.
+your data beforehand.

 It is recommended to run these checks in advance to detect and